Tags

 Microlearning

-• is a way to accomplish these goals.
-Microlearning involves keeping learning experiences relatively short but without sacrificing good learning practices like active engagement and practice.
-Good microlearning depends on appropriate chunking and is well-suited to spaced learning and interleaving.
 Because each learning experience is relatively short, it is easier for learners to maintain focus and attention.
-It is also easier for learners to return to topics they found challenging.
-As with chunking, the microlearning topics need to be part of an overall framework and the relationships among topics made clear.
-They also need to include an appropriate amount of repetition and cross-references to reinforce prior learning.
+It is also easier for them to return to topics they found challenging.
+As with chunking, the microlearning topics need to be part of an overall framework and the relationships among topics must be clear.
+These topics also need to include an appropriate amount of repetition and cross-references to reinforce prior learning.
 Otherwise, they will be perceived as separate, isolated bits and won’t build toward a deep understanding of the subject.

-Bottom line
+Bottom Line

 Corporate training is not about stuffing people full of facts the way one would stuff a Christmas goose.
 The goal of corporate training is to improve performance.
 Improved performance requires deep learning and practice.
 Chunking content, limiting the cognitive load, and spacing out shorter micro-learning sessions can improve training effectiveness across a wide range of topics and skills.